sousalorena/DBRchapter/README.md

 ### Reflective activity
 Think of a general problem faced by practitioners in the Education and Technology-enhanced Learning field.
 Try to formulate a research question to this problem.
 Write your research question and contextualize the problem briefly.
 What is its research function?
 What is its research design?

+## 5. The overall research question in DBR
+Here we have some examples of research question structures that might help you when elaborating yours, in case you are going to conduct a research using DBR as the research method.
+* What are the characteristics of an intervention X for the purpose/outcome Y in context Z?
+(Plomp, 2013)
+* What are the characteristics of an effective teaching and learning strategy aimed at acquiring certain learning outcomes in a certain context?

+Examples of research questions using the structure above are:

+* What are the characteristics of an intervention for promoting academic research writing which will best support graduates in education in the proposal stage of their research?
+(Dowse & Howie, 2013)
+* What are the characteristics of micro-scale chemistry curriculum materials so that they contribute to the implementation of effective practical work in chemistry teaching in Tanzania schools?
+(Mafumiko, Voogt, & van den Akker, 2013)
+* What are the characteristics of a digital resource for teaching and learning mathematics in secondary schools?
+* What are the characteristics of an online course aimed at enhancing second language acquisition in higher education?

+### Reflective activity
+Now, if you are thinking of conducting a Design-Based Research, try to formulate your research question using the structure presented above.

+## 6. Cycles and phases
+Whatever the purpose of DBR - development studies (to develop research-based solutions for complex problems in educational practice) or validation studies (to develop or validate theories about processes of learning and teaching) -, the research process always incorporates systematic educational design processes, as illustrated below:

+Like all systematic educational and instructional design processes - it is cyclical or iterative.
+It incorporates cycles of analysis, design, evaluation and revision activities until a balance between the intended ideas and realization has been achieved.
+This process can be illustrated in several ways, depending on how authors have visualized it.

+Let’s see another example.

+### Reeves’ model
+Reeves (2006) presented a model that highlights four main phases of DBR:

+The arrows represent the iterative characteristic of the process.

+### McKenney’s model
+This model below was the research design used by Susan McKenney in her thesis.

+It has three main phases: needs & context analysis; design, development & formative evaluation; and semi-summative evaluation.

+Each phase consisted of multiple cycles of activities:

+In the first micro cycle, for example, literature review and concept validation were conducted; in the second micro cycle, site visits were carried out; in the second phase, there were four micro cycles of prototype development; and then a final evaluation and a query were conducted in the third phase, representing one micro cycle each.

+In total, eight micro cycles were conducted, two in the first phase, four in the second, and two in the third one.

+The number of participants varied in each cycle.
+In the first cycle there were about 20 participants; in the second, about 50; in the third, there were almost 60, and so on.

+According to the scale, each cycle lasted about six months.

+### McKenney and Reeves’ model
+Based on their survey and analysis of existing models and frameworks for DBR, McKenney and Reeves created the _generic model for conducting design research in education_:

+This model shows the core elements of a flexible process that features the three main stages: analysis/exploration, design/construction, and evaluation/reflection.

+The three stages take place in interaction with implementation and spread, and this model provides the dual outputs of intervention and theoretical understanding.

+### Summary
+Authors may vary in the details of how they portray DBR, but they all agree that DBR consists of three main phases: preliminary research, development or prototyping phase, and assessment phase (Plomp, 2013).

+* **Preliminary research** consists of needs and context analysis, review of the literature and of projects addressing questions similar to the ones in your study, and development of a conceptual framework.
+* The **development or prototyping phase** consists of an iterative process where prototypes are going to be tried out and revised on the basis of formative evaluations.
+It aims at improving and refining the intervention.
+* In the **assessment phase**, a semi-summative evaluation is carried out to conclude whether the solution meets the predetermined specifications and whether it is effective.
+It often results in recommendations for improving the intervention, that is why this evaluation is called semi-summative.
+*Throughout all these activities, the researcher conducts a **systematic reflection and documentation** to produce the theories as the scientific result of the research, besides the intervention that is more practical.

+### Reading recommendations:
+For a deeper discussion of the DBR cycles and phases, check the references.

+We also recommend the book Conducting Educational Design Research, by Susan McKenney and Thomas C. Reeves (2012), chapter 3: _Toward a generic model for educational design research_.
+* McKenney, S., & Reeves, T. (2012).
+Toward a generic model for educational design research.
+In S. McKenney, & T. Reeves (Eds), Conducting Educational Design Research (pp. 61-82).
+London: Routledge. [link](https://www.routledge.com/Conducting-Educational-Design-Research/McKenney-Reeves/p/book/9781138095564)

+Another recommendation is the book _Educational Design Research_, chapter 4:
+* Reeves, T. C. (2006).
+Design research from a technology perspective.
+In J. van den Akker, K. Gravemeijer, S. McKenney, & N. Nieveen (Eds.), Educational design research (pp. 52-66).
+London: Routledge. [link](https://www.routledge.com/Educational-Design-Research/Akker-Gravemeijer-McKenney-Nieveen/p/book/9780415396356)